pandorabots/pb-cli/README.md

     pandorabots download something.aiml --botname alice
 ```

-Pull all files
+Download all files at once (Pull)
 --------------

 ```
     pandorabots pull --botname alice
 ```

-Download zip file of entire bot
+Download all files as zip file
 --------------

 Alternatively to pull method, you can get ZIP archive of all of your bot's files.